+Art.
+3 Rev...
+Liberty, Senior, Major, Minor, 14U, 12U, 10U, and 8U: Catcher must wear a catcher's helmet (batter's helmet is not permitted), protective cup (males only), shin guards, helmet, chest and throat protector at all times when catching.
+Junior (Coach Pitch innings): Catcher must wear catcher's helmet (batter's helmet is not permitted), shin guards, helmet, throat (if provided) and chest protector with extension flap extended.

 - Art.
-3 Rev...
-Liberty, Senior, Major, Minor, 14U, 12U, 10U, and 8U: Catcher must wear face mask, protective cup (males only), shin guards, helmet, chest and throat protector at all times when catching.
-Junior (Coach Pitch innings): Catcher must wear facemask, shin guards, helmet, throat (if provided) and chest protector with extension flap extended. - Art.
-13. It is recommended that all boys wear protective cups.
+13. It is recommended that all players wear protective cups.
 These must be furnished by each player. - Art.
 14. No metal spikes are allowed in any league except Liberty.